-As stated in Section 4.3.1., and as a general advice, the best practice when designing a safe discharge system for enzymes is to completely isolate the operator from the enzyme raw material, with no direct interface between the operator and the raw material.
+As stated under 4.7, and as a general advice, the best practice when designing a safe discharge system for enzymes is to completely isolate the operator from the enzyme raw material, with no direct interface between the operator and the raw material.
 Supply units should be coupled and sealed directly to the discharge equipment to ensure this.
 The process should be undertaken in an area that can provide a high level of containment and control should a spillage, or release, occur.